Marklogic-retired/marklogic-data-hub/examples/reference-entity-model/README.md

 build.gradle file:

 - The "java" plugin is applied so that Gradle's support for compiling and running JUnit5 tests can be used
-- In the "repositories" block, mavenCentral() and jcenter() are both included to satisfy the dependencies for test support
+- In the "repositories" block, mavenCentral() is included to satisfy the dependencies for test support
 - In the "dependencies" block, marklogic-unit-test-modules is included so that the modules associated with this library will be loaded into the modules database, and marklogic-data-hub-junit5 is included to support JUnit5 testing
 - The "test" block includes "useJUnitPlatform()" to tell Gradle to use the platform support in JUnit5